aijaz/euclidTechBlog/content/courses/icw1502/index.markdown

 If you are interested in taking this class, please fill out [the form at the bottom of this page](#form) so that we can plan appropriately.
+We only have room for 8-10 students, so availability is limited.

 The class will be taught by me, [Aijaz Ansari](http://aijazansari.com/about), the author of [Qur'an Memorizer](http://quranmemorizer.com) and other popular iOS apps.
 I have been working professionally as a software developer for 20 years, and have been teaching in one capacity or another on and off for the past 30 years.
 Most recently, I've spent the last year mentoring 14 students as they start their careers as iOS developers.

 The cost of the course will be $500 for the 16 weeks.
 All of this money will be donated to charity.
+This is just my way of giving back to the community.
 If you cannot afford the $500, please let us know, and we'll work something out.

 <a name="form"></a>